oracle/terraform-provider-oci/website/docs/r/fleet_apps_management_catalog_item.html.markdown

 * `time_released` - (Optional) The date and time the CatalogItem was released, in the format defined by [RFC 3339](https://tools.ietf.org/html/rfc3339).
 Example: `2016-08-25T21:10:29.600Z`
 * `version_description` - (Optional) (Updatable) Version description about the catalog item.
 * `clone_catalog_item_trigger` - (Optional) (Updatable) An optional property when incremented triggers Clone Catalog Item.
 Could be set to any integer value.
+* `configure_trigger` - (Optional) (Updatable) An optional property when incremented triggers Configure.
+Could be set to any integer value.

 ** IMPORTANT **